argoproj-labs/hera/docs/examples/workflows/upstream/artifact_path_placeholders.md

 # Artifact Path Placeholders

+## Note

-> Note: This example is a replication of an Argo Workflow example in Hera.
+This example is a replication of an Argo Workflow example in Hera.
 The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/artifact-path-placeholders.yaml).